Paint Louis: 2012

 Two of the original committee members decided to initiate the event formally again with the support of city officials.
 Artists included Whisper, Stun1 and Peat Wollaeger.

 2013

 By 2013, Paint Louis hosted 300 artists and had around 1,000 people attend and took place earlier than Labor Day on June 21–23, 2013.

 2014

 Paint Louis 2014 took place from August 29, 2014 until September 1, 2014 with 200 artists, 1 mile of wall, over 4 days.

-Organizers included John Harrington from Midwest Avengers and AJ Sanchez.
+Organized by a committee included John Harrington from Midwest Avengers.
 Organizers spent more than $10,000 to get Paint Louis off the ground.
-Jona Anderson, better known as Stun or Stun1, said about Paint Louis, "This is like the Super Bowl of graffiti."
+One of the original organizers, Jonah Anderson, better known as Stun or Stun1, said about Paint Louis, "This is like the Super Bowl of graffiti."

 2015

 Paint Louis 2015 took place Labor Day 2015.
 After Paint Louis 2015, organizer John Harrington stated that he fears Paint Louis will be cancelled in the future.
 He noted that 200 writers were invited to participate and propose their works so that wall space may be allocated.
 But, over 350 writers showed up who did not go through the submission process, so complications arose from the overload.
 Some artists were unhappy and took action.

 Artists who did not go through the submission process painted unsanctioned areas all over town.

 Harrington created a cleanup crew of 30 of the Paint Louis event participants who took tips on locations to unsanctioned graffiti to cleanup for free.
 The crew spent $1,200 to cleanup works receiving complaints.